 The length of the visa will be determined by the Fellowship start and end date in Australia.
-Applicants are expected to leave Australia on the first available/most reasonable flight home on completion of their course.
+Applicants are expected to leave Australia on the first available/most reasonable flight home on completion of their course following a maximum of one rest day after completion of their Fellowship activities in Australia.

 DFAT does not provide Letters of Support for the granting of visas for applicants' family members.
-DFAT will, however, provide a Letter of Support for a carer to accompany a Fellow with disability where required.
+DFAT will, however, provide a Letter of Support for a Carer to accompany a Fellow with disability where required.
 Please note that DFAT staff (in any location) are not available to assist in arranging visas, customs clearances, travel/accommodation bookings or meetings and appointments.